AndreiBanu1/AndreiBanu1/README.md

 I build the tooling the engineers around me use day to day: an agent-driven Playwright framework that plans, writes and repairs test suites, a bot that reviews pull requests, and a CLI that provisions test accounts.
-Before that, I Built web applications using Angular, React and backend services with NodeJS.
+Before that, I built web applications using Angular, React and backend services with NodeJS.

 Ask me about agent design, MCP, or what actually breaks when you put an agent into a